Score-Based Generative Models for PET Image Reconstruction: Numerical Experiments

 \section{Numerical Experiments}

 The first set of experiments investigates the performance of the SGM methods (\NaiveOSEM{}, \PETNaive{}, \PETDPS{}, \PETDDS{}) against one-another and against established supervised methods (\OSEMUNet{}, \LearnedPD{}).
 This is done in 2D and at two noise levels, with and without lesions.
 In the second set of experiments we present results with MR image guidance.
 The last set of experiments investigates the best performing SGM method (\PETDDS) on 3D reconstruction, and provides a comparison against classical MAP and state-of-the-art DIP reconstructions with lesions and two simulated tracers.
-For all SGM results we make use of a single score model trained on the dataset of axial BrainWeb slices as discussed in Section \ref{sec:dataset}.
-The details about the training process and network architecture can be found in Appendix \ref{app:training_SGM}.
-Further results can be found in the Appendix \ref{app:additional_results}.
+For all SGM results we make use of a single score model trained on the dataset of axial BrainWeb slices described in Section~\ref{sec:dataset}.
+The details about the training process and network architecture can be found in Appendix~\ref{app:training_SGM}.
+Further results can be found in the Appendix~\ref{app:additional_results}.
+All results were computed with a single NVIDIA GeForce RTX 3090.